Al-Sirah al-Nabawiyyah (Ibn Hisham): History of compilation

-The first biographers of Prophet Muhammad were Urwa ibn al-Zubayr (d.
+According to Islamic tradition, the first biographers of Muhammad were Urwa ibn al-Zubayr (d.
 714), Aban ibn Uthman (d.
 727), Wahb ibn Munabbih (d.
-732), Sharhabil ibn Sa'd (d.
+732), Shurahbil ibn Sa'd (d.
 745), Ibn Shihāb al-Zuhrī (d.
 746), and Abu Bakr ibn Muhammad ibn Hazm (d.
 757).
-All their books perished with the exception of some parts which were scattered throughout main references on history like Tarikh al-Tabari.
-Only a piece of Wahb ibn Munabbih's book is currently stored in Heidelberg, Germany.
-After this came a generation of biographers, the most renowned of which were Musa ibn 'Uqbah (d.
+None of these works exist today.
+Islamic tradition teaches that these biographers were followed by Musa ibn Uqba (d.
 763), Mu'ammar ibn Rashid (d.
 772), and Muhammad ibn Ishaq (d.
 774).
-This generation was followed by Ziyad al-Buka'i (d.
+Only the biography of Musa ibn Uqba is extant today and has recently been published.
+Islamic tradition than posits a third generation of biographers Ziyad al-Bakka'i (d.
 805), Al-Waqidi (d.
 829), Ibn Hisham (d.
 218), and Muhammad ibn Sa'd (d.
 852).
-Of the mentioned biographers, Ibn Ishaq's biography from the early Abbasid period was the most renowned and highly documented.
-After half a century, Ibn Hisham rewrote the biography through one person, Ziyād al-Baqqāʾi.
-Ibn Ishaq's book was not in the form that it has today.
-This is because Ibn Hisham examined Ibn Ishaq's work by editing, abridging, making additions, and sometimes criticizing and objecting through the narrations of other scholars.
-Ibn Hisham never changed or added a word of Ibn Ishaq unless he was explaining or refuting a narration when he would refer to a modification by stating "qāla Ibn Hishām" (Ibn Hishām says).
+According to Islamic tradition Ibn Ishaq's biography from the early Abbasid period was the most renowned and highly documented, but no copies exist.
+Half a century later, Ibn Hisham rewrote the alleged biography of Ibn Ishaq as narrated to him by Ziyad al-Bakka'i.
+Two versions of the biography exist today.
+Both published by Ibn Hisham under the same title.
+The earlier edition has undergone less editing and censorship than the later edition.